The 6 Best Suffolk Beaches to Visit During Your Suffolk Holidays

 Whilst you’ll mainly find shingle beaches, there are some sandy beaches in Suffolk.
 If you’re looking for sandy beaches in particular, you might want to also check out some of the beaches in neighbouring Norfolk where you’ll find long stretches of golden sand as far as the eye can see (and also the chance to see seals).
 But we’re here to talk about Suffolk and its rugged coastline.

 Compared to the likes of Devon and Cornwall, the beaches in Suffolk are relatively undiscovered.
 Visiting the Suffolk coast is like taking a step back in time.
-Some of the small Suffolk villages haven’t changed much at all in the last few decades and it’s a fabulous area for family holidays.
+Some of the small Suffolk villages haven’t changed much at all in the last few decades and it’s a fabulous area for a family staycation in the UK.

 This post contains affiliate links.
 If you click one and book something, we may earn a small commission but at no extra cost to you.